elbitapmoC/aexp-component-library-bp/README.md

 1. Clone the repository.
 2. Install dependencies (`npm install`).
 3. Run the app and Storybook (`npm run storybook`).
+4. Explore the components and their stories in Storybook: [http://localhost:6006](`http://localhost:6006/?path=/story/components-modal--default`).
-4. Start building reusable components today!
+5. Start building reusable components today!

 ###### After 2.5hrs...
 - Upgraded from CSS modules to Styled Components